rahulthawal/Customer-Order-Project/README.md

 # Customer-Order-Project
-A simple Customer order project where a customer orders some product and we see what product did customer order.
+A simple Customer order project where a customer orders some product.

+Entity Relationship Diagram to understand the details of each module.